sseamonds/stock_data_tracker/README.md

     - setup an VPC endpoint for S3 (https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html)
     - ensure the right security groups are attached with the VPC
       - for me it was the SG for the rds instance (outbound) and the default group (to allow to connect to S3)
+- For lambdas which hit yfinance
+  - use scripts/build_yfinance_layer.sh to build a yfinance layer
+  - add the layer to the lambda
+  - note that the zip should have "python/lib/python3.6/site-packages" as it's base dir
+    - though it didn't seem to matter for the psycopg2 layer
+- For lambdas which write to SQS:
+  - create an SQS queue
+  - create a role with policies to allow writing to SQS
+    - I used the AWS managed policy AWSLambdaBasicExecutionRole and made a new policy allowing "sqs:SendMessage" actions for the SQS queue
+    - trust relationship for "lambda.amazonaws.com" with action "sts:AssumeRole"
+- For lambdas which read from SQS:
+  - Create a role which allows consuming from sqs
+    - I used the AWS managed policies AWSLambdaBasicExecutionRole and AWSLambdaSQSQueueExecutionRole
+    - trust relationship for "lambda.amazonaws.com" with action "sts:AssumeRole"
+  - add a trigger based on the SQS queue

 ## Future plans:
 - BI views, visualization for gold data
   - Multiple metrics at once, nav/price for instance
   - Ability to change timescale as needed
   - Ability to view as percentage growth, div growth vs price growth for instance
   - STD Dev lines
   - Quicksight or tableau?
+Athena?
-- Stock metadata (it's setup, but need more fields)
+- Stock metadata
-  - can be used for calcs, or to know which calcs apply (NAV and premium/discount apply to CEFs, we might have bond specific or stock specific calcs in the future)
   - type : stock, bond, CEF
   - average NAV all-time
   - average div yield all-time
-  - div schedule
+  - div schedule, used to properly calculate yield
   - last updated date for the above
 - More Calculations/Features
     - stock technical indicators (maybe : https://github.com/ta-lib/ta-lib-python)
-    - CEF NAV discount for various time periods
+    - full logic for calculating div yield
     - update 1 yr, 5 yr, overall calcs for each and store somewhere
     - Global indicators, M2, CAPE, VIX, etc
     - Historical PE for individual stocks
     - Overall gains for a period taking divs into account
 - Store silver/gold data in database?
-    - point BI tool here
+    - For BI dashboards
+    - also for time series analysis
+    - also for recalculating agg metrics on a periodic basis
     - or would OTF or parquet work with Athena or BI tool?
 - Alerts
     - stock goes above/below moving avg